tborowy/egghead-exercises/README.md

 ##Goals
-You are required to implement a solution that will result in such behavior: a value input should be taken as table row class attribute, so after typing 'warning' in the first input then the first table row should be displayed with a class warning.
+You are required to implement a solution that will result in such behavior: an value input should be taken as table row class attribute, so after typing 'warning' in the first input then the first table row should be displayed with a class warning.
 This implies for the other input and rows as well.

 ###Before you start, please refer to:
 * [angularjs-binding](https://egghead.io/lessons/angularjs-binding)